Announcement of the result of 1st screening session | 20th Nov. 2020 | Japan

 Announcement of new acquisition | 2nd Aug.
 2019 | London, UK

-It is officially announced that three pieces from Anima collection, which are currently on display in the 'FOOD: Bigger than the Plate' exhibition, have been acquired for the V&A permanent collection.
+It is officially announced that three pieces from Anima collection, which are currently on display in the 'FOOD: Bigger than the Plate' exhibition, have been acquired for the V&A collection.

 This acquisition news is accompanied with an article by Catherine Flood, the curator of the exhibition, which has been published on the V&A web.

 Award news | 10th Jul.
 2019

 Over 4500 projects of architecture, interiors and design were submitted from 87 different countries for this year's award.

 There are only 26 projects in the Sustainable Design category and only 24 projects in the Workplace Design category.
 The candidates are then going to be shortlisted.

 Anima and Agar Plasticity projects are featured on a book Materials in Progress - Innovations for Designers and Architects.